|Fishing Home||Contact Us||News||DNR Home|

 WEST-CENTRAL WEST VIRGINIA

-Fishing has been good for largemouth bass in area lakes.
-Spinner baits, rubber worms, crank baits, and surface lures are producing bass in areas of good cover.
+Fishing has been good for largemouth bass and bluegill in area lakes.
+Spinner baits and rubber worms are producing bass in areas of good cover, while bluegills are being taken on small jigs fished deep, at depths of 10-12 feet.
 Good choices for area lakes include Mountwood in Wood County, Conaway Run in Tyler, Charles Fork in Roane, North Bend Lake in Ritchie County, and Elk Fork, Woodrum, and O’Brien lakes in Jackson County.
-These lakes can also supply good bluegill fishing.
-For these sunfish use trout magnets or spinners, small jigs, or small worms.

 Local musky streams should be fishable this weekend.
-This time of year musky anglers use large crank baits or jurk baits and best spots are usually around fallen trees or riffle areas.
+Fall musky anglers use large crank baits or jurk baits and best spots are usually around fallen trees or riffle areas.
+Fishing has been quite good this year for musky along Middle Island Creek, the Little Kanawha River, and on the Hughes River and its Forks.
+Musky fishing at North Bend Lake also has been productive this year.

 | goWILD |